If you’re a home seller, one of the toughest parts of the process is setting and negotiating the price.

 Home buyers want to get a good deal, but you also want to make sure you get a fair price for your property.
-Because of this, the most critical part of your home sale often comes down to how well you negotiate with your buyers.
-Read on to learn three must-know tactics that will help you strike a deal that will make you and your buyer happy.
+Because of this, the most critical part of your home sale often comes down to how well you negotiate price with buyers.
+As a seller, you can’t be too firm or you risk losing the deal, but you also don’t want to leave money on the table.

 Even if you set a fair list price for your home, buyers who submit an offer may come in low, with the expectation that you will drop your price.
 What should you do in this circumstance?